naitisb/devtom-openrouter/data/SOURCES.md

 # Data sources & licenses

-Record every dataset here before ingesting (Story 1.4 / 1.6).
+Record every dataset here before ingesting.
 A clean license trail is part of the open-science signal.
+The DevToM item bank draws on validated tasks from the developmental psychology literature (see `docs/dev_norms.md` for empirical age norms and citations) to evaluate LLMs on the same theory-of-mind milestones children pass between ages 2 and 11.

 | Dataset | Version / commit | License | URL | Notes |
 |---|---|---|---|---|